quickmic/maticcom/README.md

 # maticcom

-Maticcom is a lxc virtualisation host script to forward homematic related hardware to a container
+maticcom is a lxc virtualisation host script to forward homematic related hardware to a container